thislooksfun/ForgeUpdater/Documentation.md

 ```

-The minimum release type to be checked for.
+**Optional:** The minimum release type to be checked for.
 0 = release; 1 = beta; 2 = alpha.
 Example: 1 will allow beta and release builds, but not alpha.

 ```java
 @Optional.Method(modid = "forgeupdater")